Grievance Resolution for College Faculty

 As soon as possible, the president will render a decision and advise the Academic Personnel Committee, the dean, the faculty member concerned, and the person(s) making the complaint.
 The president may decide to dismiss the matter, take disciplinary action, dismiss a term or probationary faculty member, or recommend dismissal of a tenured faculty member to the Executive Committee of the Board of Trustees.
 The president does not communicate the exact nature of disciplinary measures to the Academic Personnel Committee or to the person(s) who submitted the complaint.

 Within thirty days after receiving official notification of the president’s decision, a faculty member may appeal the decision by submitting a written request to the Faculty Review Committee, with copies to the president and to the Academic Personnel Committee.
 In the request, the faculty member must address the substantive and/or procedural grounds of the appeal.
 At this point, the Academic Personnel Committee may offer evidence for its findings to the Faculty Review Committee.
 The Faculty Review Committee submits a confidential written report of its findings to the president no later than two months after receiving the appeal.
 The president’s decision on the matter is final.

 To protect both the institution and the faculty member, those involved in these procedures must not disclose information related to the review process unless authorized to do so by the president.

-If a proceeding is terminated by the College or if it is decided that there were no grounds for discipline or dismissal, all records of the investigation and/or proceedings will be kept in a secure location in the Human Resources Office, but not in the accused faculty member’s personnel file, for a period of six and one-half years.
+If a proceeding is terminated by the University or if it is decided that there were no grounds for discipline or dismissal, all records of the investigation and/or proceedings will be kept in a secure location in the Human Resources Office, but not in the accused faculty member’s personnel file, for a period of six and one-half years.
 In the event of discipline or dismissal, the records of the investigation and proceedings will be kept in the personnel file of the faculty member.
 Participants in the review process shall not separately maintain records and notes.